data-flair/python-tutorial/README.md

 ## 7. Python Syntax

-To learn about variables, operators, and other topics, refer to the links above.
+Refer to the links above to learn about variables, operators, and other topics.
 Here, we will talk about the **[syntax of Python code](https://data-flair.training/blogs/python-syntax-semantics/)**.

  - Line Structure - Python Programs consist of logical lines.
 Each line has a NEWLINE token at the end.
 Blank lines are ignored.
  - Multiline statements - There are no semicolons or braces in Python (you can use semicolons if you want, but they are not mandatory)